Rights RestorationAggressive Criminal Defense Available to Fight For Your Future

 Find out if you are eligible

 Save time and money, figure out if you are eligible to have your rights restored with one consultation.
 To determine if we will be able to help you, please fill out our contact form, and the law firm will set up a free, confidential consultation.
 At that time, we can determine what your options are.
 Once you sign up, we will begin working on your case to get your rights restored.
 Rights Restore® is based in the city of Tucson but provides services throughout all surrounding areas.

 Need your rights restored?
 Contact the Law Office of Carlos A. Medina, PLLC at (520) 251-9561 to speak to an Arizona rights restoration lawyer.

 What can you expect to pay?

 Rights Restore® has established a reputation as an Arizona leader in restoring rights for our clients.
-We provide you with expert rights restoration services at a fixed price of $1,000 per conviction, covering everything from start to finish.
+We provide you with expert rights restoration services at a fixed price of $1,000 per case, covering everything from start to finish.
 We also offer discounted services for our veterans.

-Our flat fee of $1,000 per conviction includes research, filing motions, court hearings, arguing or responding about your case to the prosecutor or judge.
+Our flat fee of $1,000 per case includes research, filing motions, court hearings, arguing or responding about your case to the prosecutor or judge.